danrs/python_i2c_heart_rate_sensor/README.md

 sudo python setup.py install
 ```

-Ensure you have internet access so that you can install any required dependancies.
+Ensure you have internet access so that you can install any required dependencies.

 See usage examples in the examples folder.